enkidevs/curriculum/javascript/ecmascript-2015/string-upgrades/unicode-in-javascript.md

 "\u{1F332}"=="🌲"=="\uD83C\uDF32"
 ```

-As with ES5, having multiple code units per code point means that `.length` is not reliable:
+Having multiple code units per code point means that `.length` is not reliable:

 ```js
 "🌲🌲🌲".length; // length is 6
 ```
-However in ES6 the string iterator can be used to loop over code **points** rather than code **units**:
+However, the string iterator can be used to loop over code **points** rather than code **units**:

 ```js
 for (let codePoint of "🌲✈❤") {